Menu

 PATTERN NOTES

-Want an ad free, printable copy of this pattern?
+Want an ad-free, printable copy of this pattern?
 Why not visit my shop and purchase the PDF.
-Not only does it mean you get your own copy of the pattern to print, you also support a small business and help me to keep making free patterns!
+Not only does it mean you get your own copy of the pattern to print, but you also support a small business and help me to keep making free patterns!

 Chain (ch): Yarn over, pull through one loop on hook

-Double Crochet (dc): Insert hook into stitch, yarn over, pull through two loops (2 loops on hook), yarn over, pull through both loops.
+Double Crochet dc(s): Insert hook into stitch, yarn over, pull up a loop, you will have two loops on the hook.
+Yarn over, pull through remaining two loops.

 Stitch(es) (st(s))